TotallyInformation/node-red-contrib-uibuilder/README.md

 ### 2.4.
 Install additional front-end libraries

-If the default [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) libraries are either not enough for you or you want to use a different framework, click the "Manage front-end libraries" button.
+Click the "Manage front-end libraries" button.
 Then click the <kbd>+ add</kbd> button and type in the name of the package as it is defined in npm.

 You can also remove installed libraries from here.